31lalit/Payment_Gateway_Integration/README.md

 # Payment_Gateway_Integration
-Payment Gateway Integration is developed using HTML,CSS and JavaScript.
-For payment gateway,Razorpay is used.
+Payment Gateway Integration is developed using HTML, CSS and JavaScript.
+For payment gateway, Razorpay is used.

 For demo card use